-Today I tried to connect my old Seagate external drive to my Windows 8.1 PC after a long time and found that I was just unable to access it.
-When I connected it, in the This PC folder, the green bar just kept loading, and when I tried to right-click on this drive letter, the circle just kept whirling round and round.
-The only way I felt I could start using the external drive again was to check it for disk errors and format it, if required.
+Today I tried to connect my old Seagate external drive to my Windows PC after a long time and found that I was just unable to access it.
+When I connected it, in the Computer folder, the green bar just kept loading, and when I tried to right-click on this drive letter, the circle just kept whirling round and round.
+The only way I felt I could start using the external drive again was to check it for disk errors and format it if required.

 External hard drive inaccessible